Search results

 It is made from rice flour, coconut milk, sugar, water, flavoring and coloring.
 Satti Sorru: India, Malaysia, Singapore,Indonesia: Satti soru, which means wok rice in Tamil, is a fairly common dish in South Indian households.Gravy from a curry is mixed into rice, to clean out the pan or the wok the curry was cooked in.
 San Pyote: Myanmar

-Tamil cuisine is a culinary style of Tamil people originating in the southern Indian state of Tamil Nadu and neighboring Sri Lanka.
+Tamil cuisine is a culinary style of Tamil people originating from the southern Indian state of Tamil Nadu and neighboring Sri Lanka.
 [1] Meats, along with rice , legumes , and lentils , are popular.

 It is made with fermented rice batter and coconut milk, traditionally cooked in an appachatti, a deep pan similar in shape to a wok.
 It is part of Tamil cuisine and Kerala cuisine found in the Indian states of Tamil Nadu and Kerala, and in Sri Lanka.
 [1] Appam is most frequently served for breakfast or dinner, often with a topping such as an egg.